 Expunging Misdemeanor and Felony Records

-Are you still paying the consequences for a stupid mistake you made a few years back?
+Are you still paying the consequences for a stupid mistake you made a few years back and want to know the cost to expunge your record?
 We’ve all done things without thinking, and it can be a real blessing when we’ve learned the error of our way without hurting someone else or facing criminal charges.
 A criminal record, of any kind, can make it difficult to find the job you want, to get credit, to live in a nice apartment and even to qualify for assistance with higher education.
 Fortunately, in Texas, the expungement process is available for many types of records.
 With expungement, you seek to erase or limit access to certain criminal records.
 Records that are expunged are no longer accessible by employers and others.
 In most instances, you can even tell others that you were never arrested or charged (except when you are testifying under oath).

 Now that you’re interested, you probably have some questions—